 Eastern Institute of Technology, Hawkes Bay, New Zealand

-In 2010 the Journal of Applied Computing and Information Technology (JACIT) and Bulletin (BACIT) publications merged, and a progressive publishing model was adopted.
-Papers are published as soon as they are ready, rather than releasing a completed edition, so it is possible for a paper to reach publishing status within a few months of submission.
-The in progress edition will be closed at the end of each year, and this version of the editorial is the last for this edition as we prepare for a new edition in 2014.
+In 2010 the Journal of Applied Computing and Information Technology (JACIT) and Bulletin (BACIT) publications merged, and a progressive publishing model was adopted, where papers are published as soon as they are ready, rather than releasing a completed edition, so it is possible for a paper to reach publishing status within a few months of submission.
+In keeping with the progressive model some portions of the edition will need to be updated to reflect additional papers as they are added.
+This editorial will be updated to reflect the changes, as will the list of reviewers.
+The in progress edition will be closed at the end of each year.

-I have had several requests from authors regarding submitting a paper to JACIT, and am often asked what are the requirements to have a paper considered for publication.
+If you would like to submit a paper to JACIT Please check out http://www.citrenz.ac.nz/jacit/about.html for further information.
 The Journal is the flag-ship publication of CITRENZ, which is made up of tertiary educationalists in New Zealand.
-The Journal is primarily designed as a vehicle to publish Applied Computing papers principally from New Zealand, but international papers are considered that would be of interest to our readers, particularly if related to education or cite New Zealand based research or researchers.
-Please check out http://www.citrenz.ac.nz/jacit/about.html for further information.
-If you are submitting an international paper could you indicate in the email how your paper meets thes criteria.
+The Journal is primarily designed as a vehicle to publish Applied Computing papers principally from New Zealand, but international papers are considered that would be of interest to our readers, particularly if related to education or cite New Zealand based research or researchers. .

 Finally, thanks must also go to the authors who have been willing to develop and present their research in JACIT and the reviewers who have generously donated their time to evaluate the submissions and provide constructive feedback and guidance to the authors.